jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

-But to access our car insurance policy we do what?
+But to access our health insurance policy we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?

 The rules, regulations, contracts, laws, that govern our lives is a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, mortgage brokers, and lawyers.
 We give these people the levers of power to become antagonists.